Total Drama: Production

 McGillis had stated in 2013 that his personal goal was for Total Drama to go up to ten seasons.
 Alex Ganetakos, the executive story editor and the senior writer for the series, also mentioned in 2014 that the production team planned to make more seasons in the future.

 In a Q&A on September 25, 2018, when asked if there would be additional seasons, McGillis responded with "Nope.
 Sorry to be a dreamkiller, but there's no market for this experience in the wider entertainment marketplace right now".

 On February 17, 2021, it was announced that two new seasons were being produced for Cartoon Network and HBO Max, On June 22, 2022, it was announced by Cake Entertainment that the BBC had joined Warner Bros.
 Discovery as a co-commissioner for the new seasons and would air them on the CBBC Channel in the United Kingdom.
 In addition, the previous five seasons of the show and its spin-offs would be added to BBC iPlayer.

 On October 6, 2022, Regular Capital posted a tweet revealing a new poster for Total Drama that showed the new cast and Chef in a new design.

-On October 27, 2022, it was confirmed in an interview with Terry McGurrin on YouTube that Deven Mack would replace Clé Bennett as the voice of Chef Hatchet, and reprising his role from the spin-off series Total DramaRama.
+On October 27, 2022, it was confirmed in an interview with Terry McGurrin on YouTube that Deven Mack would replace Clé Bennett as the voice of Chef Hatchet due to Bennett moving to Hollywood, and reprising his role from the spin-off series Total DramaRama.
+He later clarified on Twitter that despite essentially filling the role of a season six or seven, the new seasons are instead being produced as a new series.

+On March 28, 2023, it was confirmed that Terry McGurrin would be replacing Christian Potenza as Chris McLean because of "creative decisions".

 Episodes

-This is a list of all the seasons that have aired with the original Canadian air dates shown below along with basic elements for each season.
+A list of all the seasons that have aired with the original Canadian air dates shown below along with basic elements for each season.
 The 100th episode aired on February 27, 2014.